nikolasbtks/FirstTrace-PCB/README.md

 5. External Crystal Clock:
    - 16 MHz clock speed

+## Disclaimer

+This project is currently in **testing phase**.
+If you choose to manufacture and use the board, you do so at your own risk.
+The author is not responsible for any damage to equipment, or other issues that may arise from its use.

 ## Schematic and PCB Design

 The board was designed using KiCad.
-Files from the PCB design can be found in the hardware folder.
+Files from the PCB design can be found in the hardware folder for board manufacture.
 This folder includes:

 - PCB Schematic
 - PCB Layout